 How has it helped?

-Here are some of the things I’ve fixed thanks to Vale.
+Here are some of the mistakes Vale has identified that I’ve fixed.

 • Spelling errors